Here’s how to cook broccoli so that it turns out perfectly every time. Simply top it with a little butter and your favorite seasonings!

 Yes, you can reheat it in the microwave, on the stovetop, or in the oven.

-Our creamy Vegetable Casserole recipe has cauliflower, broccoli, and carrots coated in a creamy sauce, topped with melted cheese and crunchy French fried onions!
+- Our Vegetable Casserole recipe is topped with French fried onions!

 How To Cook Broccoli